AnjanaLP/ruby_app/README.md

 Unit tests include test doubles and method stubs to effectively isolate the single class being tested and feature tests check correct integration behaviour between the classes.
 Test coverage is 100%.

 I have created four separate classes, Parser, View, ViewManager and Formatter to ensure each class has a single responsibility and have injected dependencies and provided defaults where appropriate.
 The design ensures that the classes are open for extension but closed for modification.

-I feel that the design meets the specified requirements, however if I had more time, I would have considered extracting the file conversion into its own class.
-Although I have used a ruby method which is more memory efficient by reading the file line by line instead of loading them all at once, I should also deal with edge case scenarios that could arise such as blank lines in the file, more data that expected on each line, invalid data and if the file passed in as an argument is the correct file type for the program to work.
+I feel that the design meets the specified requirements, however if I had more time I would have considered extracting the file conversion into its own class.
+Although I have used a ruby method which is more memory efficient by reading the file line by line instead of loading them all at once, I should also deal with edge case scenarios that could arise such as blank lines in the file, more data than expected on each line, invalid data and whether the file type passed in as the argument will allow the program to work.

 ## Requirements